martintraille/springboot-integrationtest/README.md

 ## Tasks

-1. Make all the tests Fail by changing the expected values
+1. Make all the tests Fail by changing the expected value
 2. Make all tests pass
 3. Extend the service to add descriptions for each Student and verify with tests